zurkz/learning/aws/AWS Well Architected Framework.md

 2. Annotate documentation
    - In the cloud you can automate the creation of annotated documentation after every build (or automatically annotate hand-crafted documentation).
 Annotated documentation can be used by people and systems.
 3. Make frequent, small reversible changes
     - Design workloads to allow components to be updated regularly.
-Make changes in small increments that can be reversed if they fail (without affecting customers when possible)
+Make changes in small increments that can be reversed if they fail (without affecting customers when possible).
 4. Refine operations procedures frequently
-    - As you use operations procedurs and evolve your workload, look for opportunities to to improve and evolve your procedurs appropriately
+    - As you use operations procedurs and evolve your workload, look for opportunities to to improve and evolve your procedurs appropriately.
+5. Anticipate Failure
+    - Perform "pre-mortem" exercises to identify potential sources of failure so that they can be removed or mitiagted.
+Test your failure scenarios and validate your understanding of their impact.
+Test your response procedures to ensure that they are effective, and that teams are familiar with their execution.
+Set up regular game days to test workloads and team responses to simulated events.
+6. Learn from all operational failures
+    - Drive improvement through lessons learned from all operation events and failures.
+Share what is learned across teams and through the entire organization.

+There are 3 best practive areas for operation excellence in the cloud:
+1. Prepare
+   - Effective preparation is required to drive operation excellence.
+Shared goals and a general understanding of the business needs
+2. Operate
+3. Evolve

-**Security** - Ability to protect information, systems, and assets while delivering business value through risk assessments and mitigation strategies
+**Security** - Ability to protect information, systems, and assets while delivering business value through risk assessments and mitigation strategies.

-**Reliability** - Ability of a system to recover form infrastructure of service disruptuons, dynamically acquire computing resources to meet demand, and mitiage disruption such as misconfigurations or transient network issues
+**Reliability** - Ability of a system to recover form infrastructure of service disruptuons, dynamically acquire computing resources to meet demand, and mitiage disruption such as misconfigurations or transient network issues.

-**Performance Efficiency** - Ability to use computing resources efficiently to meet system requirements, and to maintain that efficiency as demand changes and technologies evole
+**Performance Efficiency** - Ability to use computing resources efficiently to meet system requirements, and to maintain that efficiency as demand changes and technologies evole.

-**Cost Optimization** - Ability to run systems to deliver business value at the lowest price point
+**Cost Optimization** - Ability to run systems to deliver business value at the lowest price point.

 ----